GanemRahman/ELK_Stack_Project/README.md

 - Metericbeat monitors VM stats,  CPU core stats, filesystem stats, memory stats and network stats.
     - [Metricbeat Module Kibana - Metricbeat Docker Overview ECS Dashboard](https://github.com/GanemRahman/ELK_Stack_Project/blob/main/Diagrams_and_Images/ELK_Configurations/Metricbeat/Metricbeat_Dashboard.png "Kibana Dashboard with Metricbeat")

+## Using the Playbook
+In order to use the playbook, you will need to have an Ansible control node already configured.
+Assuming you have such a control node provisioned:

+- Verify the Public IP address to see if it has changed.
+[What Is My IP?](https://www.whatismyip.com/)
+- If changed then update the Security Rules that uses the My Public IPv4